duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

     Now, your object has all the required properties for the **basic_image_item** template and everything will be displayed as expected.

-    If for some reason the object from you're iterating through is invalid and you don't want to display it, you can return `null`.
-This will prevent the object from being passed on to the template.
-For example:

-    ```javascript
-    normalize: function (item){
-        if (!item.requiredProperty) {
-            return null;
-        }

-        // else normalize continues as normal
-    }
-    ```

     ---